This Chemical Engineering programme offers you the opportunity to take up a placement year working in industry in your third year.

 A Personal Academic Tutor (PAT) will be assigned to you to support you throughout your studies.
 You will have weekly meeting with your PAT, who will be an independent source of advice and guidance on making the transition to Higher Education and assisting you with any questions or problems you may encounter.
 The same tutor and tutees are paired in the second year.

 In their final year of study the project supervisor takes over the personal tutor role.
 Weekly drop-in mathematics tutorials are available for Stage 1 students to help students with tutorial and coursework questions and to clear up difficulties that students have with mathematical topics taught in class.

-In addition to standard study support through taught sessions, our Virtual Learning Environment (Blackboard) allows you to access resources, participate in group work and submit work from anywhere in the world 24/7.
+In addition to standard study support through taught sessions, our Virtual Learning Environment (Canvas) allows you to access resources, participate in group work and submit work from anywhere in the world 24/7.
 The University central services are rich with support teams to assist you with every aspect of your journey through our degree courses.

 From our Career and Employability Service, through our strong Students' Union, to our professional and efficient Student Finance team, there are always friendly faces ready to support you and provide you with the answers you need.

 The research informed curriculum at Bradford not only gives you the opportunity to be taught by experts but also to carry out research projects in some of the most advanced laboratories in the world - the Research & Knowledge Transfer Centres in:

 - Advanced Materials Engineering

 - Pharmaceutical Engineering Science

 - Sustainable Environments

 You will be taught by academics who are working at the forefront of their engineering discipline.
 This enables us to explore with you how theoretical principles are being applied to solve real world challenges.